sAjibuu/Upload_Bypass/README.md

 # Contribution
 #### If you would like to contirute to my code, please specify exactly what you added to the code and why, and make sure you performed multiple tests.

+# Credits
+- Hacktricks - Special thanks for providing valuable techniques and insights used in this tool.
+- Artemixer - Thank you for inspiring me with your lighter version of my tool to rewrite the entire code and make it modular!